Skip to content

 Explicit

 List what must be true.
-Mark the ones that are high impact.
+Mark the high-impact ones.

 Evidence